 Note

-Within this best practices solution, an alert regarding the expiration of the work order of a contingent worker is configured: the supervisor of the contingent worker and the owner of the work order, to which the contingent worker is assigned to, will receive an email notification 15 days before the validity of the work order ends.
+Within the SAP Best Practices, an alert regarding the expiration of the work order of a contingent worker is configured: the supervisor of the contingent worker and the owner of the work order, to which the contingent worker is assigned to, will receive an email notification 15 days before the validity of the work order ends.
 The alert can be modified as per your business requirements.

 Sending E-mail Notification about New Contingent Worker